Pfactorial01/work_list/README.md

  - To create task,
  Send POST request with body { "task_name": "write edge cases", "description": "checkout code base" } to localhost:PORT/tasks

+ - To get all tasks,
+ Send GET request to localhost:PORT/tasks

+ - To get one task,
+Send GET request to localhost:PORT/task/task_id

  - To delete a task,
  Send DELETE request to localhost:PORT/task/task_id